sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 E:\Deployment\walkthrough-deploy.bat E:\Images\BasicImage.wim

 Note: There are several pauses in the script.
-You will be prompted Y/N for the Apply operation if this is a CompactOS deployment.
+You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.

-Note: Only use CompactOS on high end storage devices because CompactOS performance depends on the storage device capabilities.
-CompactOS is NOT recommend on rotational devices or storage greater than 32 GB.
+Note: Only use Compact OS on high end storage devices because Compact OS performance depends on the storage device capabilities.
+Compact OS is NOT recommend on rotational devices or storage greater than 32 GB.
 For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).

 Remove USB-A and USB-B and type *exit* to reboot your computer with Windows 10.